 SKU: GED-2001

 Oil and acrylic on board (16 x 24), c.1972.
-Framed in original hand-made frame (note chip and crack in frame on inside, right side)
+Framed in original hand-made frame (note chip and crack in frame on inside, right side, which does not affect the painting)

 Puchased from Nader's Art Gallery, Port-au-Prince, in 1973.